 I cover flexible spending accounts in this post.

-Health Care FSA can be used to pay for health insurance deductibles, co-pays, medication or services not covered by the health plan, OTC drugs, even contact lens solutions and condoms.
-Just make a ballpark estimate of how much you will spend on this type of things.
+Health Care FSA can be used to pay for health insurance deductibles, co-pays, medication or services not covered by the health plan, and even contact lens solutions and condoms.
+Just make a ballpark estimate of how much you will spend on those things.
 Be a little conservative if you want (who plans to be sick anyway?).
 I’ve been using around $1,000 for the two of us and we never lost any money.

 This is typically used for day care expenses for your child.
 People usually have a very good handle on the need because they know how much day care costs.
 The maximum a family can contribute is $5,000 a year and people tell me that they use up that limit pretty easily.

 This concludes the Open Enrollment series.
 I hope you find these useful.
 Any comments?